top of page

 1. The application for membership as a member must be submitted in writing to the Board of Directors.
 It must be accompanied by a recommendation from at least two Full Members of the Association who agree to sponsor the candidate.

 2. The Board of Directors decides on its acceptance by an absolute majority of its members.
-In the event of a tie, the President shall have the casting vote.
+In the event of a tie, the President shall not have the casting vote.

 Article 7: End of membership